opil/documentation/docs/admin/OPIL/opil_server.md

 # OPIL Server Installation

-**IMPORTANT NOTE: THIS DOCUMENT IS STILL UNDER CONSTRUCTION**

-*The information in this guide may be outdated as OPIL undergoes development.
+**NOTE:** *The information in this guide may be outdated as OPIL undergoes development.
 Please refer to the documentation of OPIL modules for the latest information.*

 In this section you will install and configure the OPIL Server using an example layout provided on this page by following a step-by-step guide.
 At the end of this guide you will have a working OPIL Server setup.
 Finally, you will reset the configuration and then you can configure the OPIL Server with your own layout.